koreyGambill/scripts/README.md

 # Description
-scripts is a place for me to put various utility scripts, and try to create standards and best practices for my own scripts.
+scripts is a place to put utility scripts in various scripting language.
+It will hopefully serve as a cheatsheet and reference to best practices.

 Remember that windows, even using WSL, may run bash scripts differently than a mac or linux machine.
 These scripts will be mostly written for mac or linux.